OCA/l10n-france/account_balance_ebp_csv_export/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a button *Export EBP CSV* next to the *Export PDF* and *Export XLSX* buttons on the Trial Balance wizard.
-It will export the Trial Balance in the CSV export format of the EBP accounting software.
+This module adds the possibility to export the trial balance in `EBP <https://fr.wikipedia.org/wiki/EBP_(entreprise)>`__ format, as CSV or XLSX.

 |Screenshot Trial Balance|

-One of the possible usage scenario of this module is to export the trial balance to software dedicated to the `liasse fiscale <http://fr.wikipedia.org/wiki/Liasse_fiscale>`__ (French fiscal declaration) that accept CSV files from the EBP accounting software.
+One of the possible usage scenario of this module is to export the trial balance to software dedicated to the `liasse fiscale <http://fr.wikipedia.org/wiki/Liasse_fiscale>`__ (French fiscal declaration) that accept balance files from the EBP accounting software.
 This file has been successfully tested with the following software:

--  `Teledec <https://www.teledec.fr/>`__, which is a SaaS solution for the *liasse fiscale* with support for EDI transmission
+-  `Teledec <https://www.teledec.fr/>`__, which is a SaaS solution for the *liasse fiscale* with support for EDI transmission.
+With Teledec, we recommend to use an EBP balance in XLSX format.

 -  `Sage Etats Comptables et
    Fiscaux <https://www.sage.com/fr-fr/produits/sage-frp-etats-comptables-et-fiscaux/>`__,